-At first, cough can be dry, but eventually results in a cough that produces greenish or yellowish mucus.
-Mucus further blocks the airway, making it difficult for your child to breathe.
-Bronchitis in children can come on quickly after a cold and can last a few weeks.
+Your child’s cough may start out dry, and then turn into a cough that produces greenish or yellowish mucus.
+This mucus can further block the airway, making it difficult for your child to breathe.

-The cough that comes with bronchitis may sound bad, but coughing is the natural way to clear the lungs.
-Most cases will improve on their own.
-You can effectively soothe the symptoms of bronchitis in children with home remedies like these:
+The cough that comes with bronchitis can sound bad, but coughing is the natural way for children to clear their lungs.
+With time, most cases of bronchitis get better on their own.

 - Increase fluids.
-Increasing fluid intake can help sooth a sore throat and make the mucus in your child’s lungs easier to cough up.
+If you give your child extra fluids, it can help soothe a sore throat and make the mucus in your child’s lungs easier to cough up.
 Try warm lemonade, soup, and warm water with lemon and honey.

-- Rest in an upright position.
-Plenty of rest will help your child regain his or her health.
-But congestion may make it difficult for him or her to sleep.
-Try elevating the head of the bed by placing a few pillows under the top of the mattress to help your child rest more easily.
+- Have them rest in an upright position.
+Rest can help children regain their health.
+But congestion may make it more difficult to breathe and sleep.
+Elevating the head of your child’s bed by placing a few pillows under the top of the mattress may help your child breathe – and rest – more easily.

 - Add some humidity.
-A steamy bath or shower may help ease your child’s breathing.
-And a cool mist humidifier in his or her room overnight can also help.
+A steamy bath or shower may help your child’s breathing.
+Adding a cool mist humidifier in their room overnight can also help.

 Is it bronchitis or something else?

-- A persistent fever over 100 degrees for a week
+- A fever over 100 degrees for a week

 - Chest pain and significant shortness of breath

 - Coughing or wheezing for longer than four weeks

 - Coughing up bloody mucus